pabadm/rj-test/README.md

 - Connect `Alert` to the context and display selected tab index (something like: `Current selected tab: 0`)
 - Add new color `primary-yellow` to the Tailwind theme with value `#FABB00`
 - Optimize the code however You like :)

-#### 4. Gitlab CI
-- Create gitlab ci configuration file that will have build stage
-- Make the build stage run only on main(master) branch
-- Save the artifacts on successful build